The 2021 event will take place over the 8th-9th May 2021.

 Strongly recommended but not mandatory

-Registration for the race is at Richmond Old Town Road, Whittaker Avenue, Richmond, London, TW9 1TP.
+Race HQ will sbe at Richmond Old Town Road, Whittaker Avenue, Richmond, London, TW9 1TP.
+Race start is at the Town Hall.
 For details of location, transport and accommodation, please refer to the Travel and Accom tab.

 The finish location is Queen's College Recreation Ground just a few hundred yards from the city centre.
 Runners will turn left off of the Thames Path just before the Head of the River Pub which looms over the Thames Path from Oxford City Centre, and turn directly in to the finishing chute in front of the pavilion.
 We are very privileged to be allowed to finish in the grounds of Oxford University.